 With the popularity of eCommerce rising, the solutions that host, create, and do eCommerce have become very important.
 Prestashop is a free-to-use solution that is used by hundreds of thousands of users worldwide, to create eCommerce websites and host them.
 Ecommerce does require storage and Postgres is a leading RDBMS solution that is stable and reliable under heavy loads.
 By connecting Prestashop PostgreSQL together, users can leverage better storage in the Postgres database as well as create good websites.
 This article provided two methods that can be used to connect PrestaShop PostgreSQL together.

-There are various trusted sources that companies use as it provides many benefits, but, transferring data from it into a data warehouse is a hectic task.
-The Automated data pipeline helps in solving this issue and this is where Hevo comes into the picture.
-Hevo Data is a No-code Data Pipeline and has awesome 100+ pre-built Integrations that you can choose from.
+Companies use various trusted sources, which provide many benefits, but transferring data from them into a data warehouse is a hectic task.
+The Automated data pipeline helps solve this issue, and this is where Hevo comes into the picture.
+Hevo Data is a No-code Data Pipeline and has an awesome 150+ pre-built Integrations that you can choose from.
+Sign up for Hevo’s 14-day free trial and experience seamless data migration.